AskingQuestions/shadeup-docs/docs/compute/pi.md

 ---
-title: Calculate PI | Compute | Shadeup
+title: Calculate PI via compute in UE5 | Compute | Shadeup
 description: Example how-to that calculates PI in parallel using a compute shader in Unreal Engine 5.
 ---